Contents

 Summary

-What are we really opposing when we fight monopoly?
-In a nutshell—we oppose monopoly behavior, not monopoly position.
-Only when an entity possesses market power, holds a dominant position, and abuses that dominant position to interfere with the market does monopoly occur.
+So what are we really opposing when we oppose monopoly?
+In one sentence: we oppose monopoly behavior, not monopoly position in itself.
+Monopoly becomes a legal and economic problem when a firm possesses market power, occupies a dominant position, and abuses that position to distort market outcomes.

 New Issues in the Digital Economy Era